 - Pfizer-BioNTech mRNA vaccine: This two-dose vaccine received full Food and Drug Administration (FDA) approval for people ages 16 or older in August 2021, and it has emergency use authorization for teens ages 12 to 15.
 This vaccine was 95% effective at reducing symptomatic COVID-19 in a Phase III clinical trial.

-- Moderna mRNA vaccine: This two-dose vaccine was 94% effective at reducing symptomatic COVID-19 in a Phase III trial.
-It also requires special cold storage.
+- Moderna mRNA vaccine: This two-dose vaccine has FDA emergency use authorization for adults ages 18 or older.
+It was 94% effective at reducing symptomatic COVID-19 in a Phase III trial.

-- Johnson & Johnson (Janssen) adenovirus vaccine: This single-dose vaccine was 66% effective at reducing moderate or severe COVID-19 in a Phase III trial, rising to 72% for participants in the United States.
-This vaccine can be stored in a standard refrigerator.
+- Johnson & Johnson (Janssen) vaccine: This single-dose vaccine has emergency use authorization for adults ages 18 or older.
+It was 72% effective at preventing moderate or severe COVID-19 among U.S. participants in a Phase III trial.
+Unlike the mRNA vaccines, which require special cold storage, this vaccine can be stored in a standard refrigerator.

-The vaccines stimulate the production of antibodies that inactivate SARS-CoV-2.
-They also induce T-cell immune responses that may persist even as antibody levels decline over time.
+The vaccines stimulate the production of antibodies that prevent SARS-CoV-2 from entering cells.
+They also induce memory B-cell and T-cell immune responses that may persist even as antibody levels decline over time.

 All of the authorized vaccines are highly effective at preventing severe illness, hospitalization and death.
 However, they are less effective at preventing asymptomatic infection or mild illness caused by the delta variant of SARS-CoV-2.

 People with immune suppression, such as those receiving certain types of cancer treatment, people with advanced or untreated HIV and organ transplant recipients, may not respond as well.
 But the vaccines still offer partial protection and are recommended for these groups.